-Moved by Elders E. C. Briggs and J. Ells, that Elder John H. Lake be chosen and ordained an especial witness in the Quorum of the Twelve. unanimously.
+Moved by Elders E. C. Briggs and J. Ells, that Elder John H. Lake be chosen and ordained an especial witness in the Quorum of the Twelve.
+Carried unanimously.

-Moved by Elders H. A. Stebbins First provision of Revelation was and F. Reynolds, that Elder Alexander H. Smith be chosen and ordained an especial witness in the Quorum of the Carried unanimously.
+Moved by Elders H. A. Stebbins and F. Reynolds, that Elder Alexander H. Smith be chosen and ordained an especial witness in the Quorum of the Twelve.
+Carried unanimously.